A framework for second-order parton showers

 \section{Acknowledgements}

-We are grateful to S.~Prestel for comments on the manuscript.
+We are grateful to B.~El-Menoufi for spotting that the term $\Delta^1$ had been omitted in the definitions of eqs.~(\ref{eq:sudNLO}) and (\ref{eq:nlo_su}) in v1 and v2 of this manuscript.
+Fortunately, eq.~(\ref{eq:2to3sudakov}) was still correct and hence the subsequent derivations and results were not changed.
+We are also grateful to S.~Prestel for comments on the original manuscript.
 This work was supported in part by the ARC Centre of Excellence for Particle Physics at the Terascale (CoEPP).
 PS is the recipient of an ARC Future Fellowship, FT130100744.